montazze/SketchPlugin-Remember/README.md

 ---

-Note: This is only for Sketch Plugin Developers and will be of no use to you otherwise as a standalone plugin!
+Note: This is only for Sketch Plugin developers and will be of no use to you otherwise as a standalone plugin!

 ## Setup

-1. Copy the `lib` folder in your plugin folder
+Copy the `pluginDefaults.js` file in your plugin folder.
-2. In your `.sketchplugin` file, import `config.js` by adding `#import 'lib/config.js'` at the top
-3. Open the `config.js` file and set a unique value for the var `kPluginDomain`
-4. In the same file, add variables you want the plugin to remember and set initial values for them by editing the `userDefaults` variable.

 ## Usage

-1. Once you've setup the `config.js` file as mentioned above, you can access values of default variables by using `getDefault('variableName')`.
-2. You can programmatically set the values of default variables using `setDefault('variableName', newValue)`.
+**Import** the `pluginDefaults.js` script using a relative path to the script file:

+	@import 'pluginDefaults.js'

+Create a `presets` variable to hold default values.
+These values will be used the first time your plugin is run.

+	var presets = {
+		myName: "Sketchy Jones",
+		myAge: 25
+	}

+**Initialize defaults** with a unique plugin domain value and the `presets` created above.
+Do this once at the beginning of your plugin script.

+	var userDefaults = initDefaults("com.yoursite.plugin-name", presets)

+After initializing defaults, you can **access default values** via the `userDefaults` variable:

+	var myName = userDefaults.myName
+	var myAge = userDefaults.myAge

+**Set default values** via the `userDefaults` variable, then **commit the changes** to persist values between plugin runs and app launches:

+	userDefaults.myName = "Carl Sagan"
+ 	userDefaults.myAge = 81

+ 	saveDefaults(userDefaults) // commit changes

+You can also **add new variables** to save as defaults that were not included in `presets`:

+	userDefaults.myNationality = "American"
+	saveDefaults(userDefaults) // commit changes

+If you wish to allow your users to **'Restore Original Settings'**, simply overwrite defaults with `presets`:

+	saveDefaults(presets)

+Please check the example plugin to see all this in action.

+---

+Ping me [@abynim](http://twitter.com/abynim) if you find this useful or run into issues.

 Enjoy!